jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 </details>

 ## Do I need to run a Server?

 **No**.
-You can use the Servers listed by the built in Directories and use Jamulus without running a Server or choose a third party hosting service.
-If you just want an undisturbed session, use the [soloing technique described on the Tips and Tricks page](Tips-Tricks-More#have-an-undisturbed-session-on-any-server).
-If you decide you cannot use any of the Servers listed by the built in Directories, you may be able to use a Server (either Registered in a Custom Directory, or Unregistered - see [Server Types](#server-types)) hosted by a third party.
-Doing so will save you the trouble of setting one up yourself.
+You don't need to run a Server.
+You can use the Servers listed by the built-in Directories and use Jamulus without running a Server yourself.
+You can also use an unlisted server if you know its internet address.
+Or you can use a third party hosting service such as [melomax](https://melomax.live/jamulus-hosting/) or [KOORD](https://koord.live/).
+There's probably a Server nearby that you and your friends can use at low enough latency for most needs.

+Using a public server might introduce you to strangers.
+If you want an undisturbed session, you can use the soloing technique described on the [Tips and Tricks page](Tips-Tricks-More#have-an-undisturbed-session-on-any-server).
+You won't hear strangers who connect to the Server, but they can hear you if they wish.

+---

-## Basic requirements
+## Requirements

-While setting up a Server isn't difficult, it's a good idea to read the following background information to avoid some problems:

 ### Speed and latency